Skip to main content

 Reconciling against Pinterest Ads Manager

 Where to look in Pinterest Ads Manager: Pinterest Ads Manager > Reporting > Performance > set the date range to the last 3 days and the level to Ad (Pin), then sort by Spend descending and add a conversions column.
 The offending Pin will be high spend, zero conversions.
 Pinterest has no native 3-day burst alert, so you are reconstructing the view manually.
 Confirm the attribution model matches the account default before judging the zero-conversion rows.
-Why our number may legitimately differ from Pinterest’s UI:
+Why our number may legitimately differ from Pinterest’s UI: Cross-connector reconciliation: A genuine burst should show clicks landing on the destination but no orders in the commerce platform for that traffic.
+If the store shows orders the burst card thinks are missing, suspect a tracking gap rather than real waste.

 Known limitations / merchant FAQs